 The severity of symptoms varies significantly from child to child.

-The parts of the body that are affected can also vary.
-Some cases only affect one side of the body, some mainly affect the legs, and some affect the whole body.
+The parts of the body affected can also vary.
+Sometimes only one side of the body is affected, sometimes the whole body is affected, and sometimes mainly the legs are affected.

 People with cerebral palsy can also have a range of other problems, including: